mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

  CI environment wasn't helping.
 The exception being the unit tests which were run in parallel thanks to LMAX's [parallel-junit][6].

-This kind of friction discourges devs from using modules at all and breeds a resentment for the tools and processes.
+This kind of friction discourages devs from using modules at all and breeds a resentment for the tools and processes.
  We've all been here and many teams accept this as an acceptable price of modularisation - after-all, there's so many tools in Java-land that support this approach as a defacto standard - Maven, Ivy, Artifactory, etc.